Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 lares 4 day trek

 Take the Lares Trek to get to know about life in the Peruvian Andes mountain, because you will witness a more authentic way of life of the Quechua People living in this part of Cusco; and there you will have a chance to learn about their wisdom, religion as well as their philosophy.
-Besides only mountain villages and the local culture, enjoy the clear blue lakes, valleys inhabited by Alpacas, the alluring mountain peaks, and many marvels this trek has yet to offer.
+Besides only mountain villages and the local culture, enjoy the clear blue lakes, valleys inhabited by the wild Alpacas and Llamas, the alluring mountain peaks, and many marvels this trek has yet to offer.

 Anyone having difficulty with altitude sickness and not in regular shape may not make it when climbing high-altitude mountain passes.
 If not, before arriving in Peru, try to do cardio exercises and plan enough time to get acclimatized to the altitude in Cusco, and after that, there wouldn’t be anything you can´t handle.